The Rocket.Chat Voice is currently in beta. Report any issues to Rocket.Chat support.

 Go to WebRTC settings and update the following fields to ensure call connectivity across firewalls.:

-Usernames and passwords may be HTML-encoded.
+Ice Servers | Enter a comma-separated list of your STUN and/or TURN servers used to gather network address candidates for Voice calls.
 Only one working address is needed for a call, but all configured servers are contacted before the call starts.

+ICE Gathering Timeout | Specify how long (in milliseconds) the system should wait for ICE candidate gathering to complete before starting a call.
 A longer timeout ensures TURN servers have time to respond, but may delay call setup.
-For local or STUN-only setups, a shorter timeout may reduce call startup delays.
+For local or STUN-only setups, a shorter timeout may reduce call startup delays. |

 Step 3: Configure SIP Integration